 Follow-up Webinar Q&A with Jim Lancaster, Lantech CEO and author of the Work of Management

 "The Real Work of Management" webinar drew an engaged audience that wanted to know more about the daily management system that CEO Jim Lancaster installed when lean continuous improvement efforts stopped delivering great results.
-We received hundreds of questions, many more than we could address during the hour-long live session.
+We received hundreds of questions, much more than we could address during the hour-long live session.

 We selected questions that represented the major topics you wanted to know more about for a follow-up Q &A with Jim.